 - effect of the development on property values

 - building regulation matters

 Your comments cannot be treated as confidential.
 Our privacy notice sets out what happens to your details when you submit comments.
 You should note that your

-will be published on the public comments tab of the planning portal as soon as a decision has been reached.
+will be published on the public comments tab of the planning portal once a decision is made on the application.